MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 3. Enter or select an existing segment number.

 4. Enter a description for the account segment.
-If you include this segment in an account number and don’t specify an account description, this description will be combined with other account segment descriptions to form the account description.
+If you include this segment in an account number and don't specify an account description, this description will be combined with other account segment descriptions to form the account description.